drorventura/HERE-Mobility-Demand-API-Developer-Guide/DemandDevGuide_Overview.md

 >**Note**: For a single client, requests to the Demand API must be limited to a rate of 50 requests per minute, and a total of no more than 1000 per day.

-### The Consumer-to-Service and Service-to-Service APIs ###

-HERE supports 2 versions of the Demand API:

--   **The Consumer-to-Service (C2S) API** -- meant to be called by a client application that supports a single end user, such as a mobile phone app.

--   **The Service-to-Service (S2S) API** -- meant to be called by a client application that supports multiple end users, such as a public kiosk device.

-The 2 APIs are nearly identical in terms of syntax and workflow.
-The main difference is that the service-to-service request messages contain an additional user ID parameter, to enable managing rides for several users.
-Calls made to the consumer-to-service API are all assumed to refer to the same single user.